porlowska/career-keys/README.md

 ## Full Description

-JobBoard Explorer is a cutting-edge, user-centric single-page application (SPA) designed to streamline the job search process.
-Utilizing React and Node.js, this platform aggregates job listings from multiple job boards, provides advanced keyword extraction from job descriptions, and offers personalized job alerts.
-Its responsive design and intuitive interface aim to enhance the job search experience, making it easier for users to find relevant job opportunities.
+Career Keys is an innovative, user-focused single-page application designed to optimize the job application process.
+Built with React and Node.js, this platform enhances job applications by extracting relevant keywords from job descriptions.
+Its responsive design and user-friendly interface aim to simplify the job search and application process, empowering users to tailor their resumes with keywords that match job requirements.

-User Story: As a job seeker, I need a centralized platform to access job listings from various sources, extract key skills and requirements from job descriptions, receive personalized notifications for relevant opportunities, and access a smooth and accessible interface across all devices to streamline my job search process and maximize efficiency.
+User Story: As a job seeker, I need a centralized platform to access job listings from various sources, extract key skills & requirements from job descriptions and access a smooth user friendly interface across all devices to streamline my job search process maximising efficiency.

-URL of deployed app:  https://github.com/porlowska/career-keyword-finder.git
+URL of deployed app:  https://github.com/porlowska/REPLACE HERE

 ## Features